Arockne/dnd5e-companian/README.md

 - Campaign Search Page
   - Add owner of campaign to card
     - Add the ability to message owner
-      - when this gets added, need to change how to select a specific card
+      - when this gets added, need to change how to select a specific card or possibly add this to the modal that pops up when selecting a campaign
   - Isolate campaigns in search to campaigns that are not affiliated with current user
     - This includes:
       - Currrent campaigns user has not joined